Skip to main content

 About Tatamá

-Tatamá National Natural Park protects over 51,000 hectares of pristine montane forests and páramo ecosystems in the Western Cordillera of Colombia, spanning the departments of Chocó, Valle del Cauca, and Risaralda.
-The park encompasses dramatic elevation gradients from tropical forests around 1,800 meters to the páramo and glacial features near the summit of Tatamá Peak at 4,100 meters.
-This protected area represents one of the wettest places on Earth, with extraordinary rainfall creating lush cloud forests, countless waterfalls, and headwaters for major rivers flowing to both the Pacific Ocean and Cauca Valley.
+Tatamá National Natural Park protects 51,900 hectares of pristine montane forests and páramo ecosystems in the Western Cordillera of Colombia, spanning the departments of Chocó, Valle del Cauca, and Risaralda.
+[1] The park encompasses dramatic elevation gradients from tropical forests around 1,165 meters to the páramo near the summit of Cerro Tatamá at 4,100 meters.
+[2] This protected area represents one of the wettest places on Earth, with extraordinary rainfall creating lush cloud forests, countless waterfalls, and headwaters for major rivers flowing to both the Pacific Ocean and Cauca Valley.
 The extreme precipitation and elevation gradients create exceptional biodiversity, with numerous endemic species found only in the Western Cordillera's wet montane forests.
 Despite its ecological importance, Tatamá remains one of Colombia's most remote and least-visited parks, with minimal infrastructure and significant conservation challenges.

 Wildlife Ecosystems

 The park provides habitat for numerous endangered and endemic species, including the spectacled bear (Tremarctos ornatus), mountain tapir (Tapirus pinchaque), and various species of hummingbirds adapted to high-altitude environments.
-Notable bird species include the gold-ringed tanager and chestnut wood-quail.
+[1] The park has recorded over 620 bird species, including 16 endemic to Colombia — among the highest bird diversities of any protected area in the Western Cordillera.
+Notable species include the gold-ringed tanager and chestnut wood-quail.
 The park also supports populations of pumas, deer, and several endangered amphibian species, making it a critical conservation area for Andean biodiversity.

 Flora Ecosystems

 Tatamá's vegetation varies dramatically with altitude, featuring four distinct life zones.
-The park harbors over 400 documented plant species, including rare orchids and bromeliads.
-The lower slopes support tropical rainforest, transitioning to cloud forest at mid-elevations with abundant epiphytes and mosses.
+The park harbors over 560 species of orchids, many endemic to the Western Cordillera, along with abundant bromeliads and other epiphytes.
+[1] The lower slopes support tropical rainforest, transitioning to cloud forest at mid-elevations with abundant epiphytes and mosses.
 The upper reaches feature unique páramo vegetation adapted to high-altitude conditions, including frailejones (Espeletia), cushion plants, and specialized grasses that play crucial roles in water regulation.
+Tatamá's páramo is one of only three in Colombia considered unaltered by human activity.

 Geology

 The park showcases dramatic Andean topography formed during the uplift of the Western Cordillera.
-Its landscape features steep valleys, glacial formations, and distinctive páramo ecosystems above the treeline.
-The geological composition includes metamorphic and volcanic rocks, with notable presence of basalt and andesite formations.
+Its landscape features steep valleys and distinctive páramo ecosystems above the treeline.
+[1] The geological composition includes metamorphic and volcanic rocks, with notable presence of basalt and andesite formations.
 The park's complex terrain creates numerous watersheds, serving as the origin point for several major river systems that supply water to surrounding regions.

 Climate And Weather

 Tatamá experiences a humid tropical climate characterized by significant rainfall throughout the year, with annual precipitation ranging from 2,000 to 4,000 mm.
-The park's varied elevation (from 2,000 to 4,200 meters above sea level) creates distinct temperature zones, with averages ranging from 12°C to 18°C in lower regions and dropping to near freezing at higher altitudes.
-Mornings typically offer clearer conditions for hiking and viewing, while afternoon cloud cover and mist are common, particularly above 3,000 meters.
+[1] The park's varied elevation (from 1,165 to approximately 4,100 meters above sea level) creates distinct temperature zones, with averages ranging from 12°C to 18°C in lower regions and dropping to near freezing at higher altitudes.
+[2] Mornings typically offer clearer conditions for hiking and viewing, while afternoon cloud cover and mist are common, particularly above 3,000 meters.

 Human History